noahehall/theBookOfNoah/linux/docker/_docker.md

   - disable docker on boot `sudo systemctl disable docker`
   - restart docker daemon `sudo service docker restart`
   - pull an image `docker pull hello-world`
+  - bash into a docker container
-  - bash into a docker container `docker run IMAGE_NAME /bin/bash`
+    - if no docker container, start from image and bash into container `docker run IMAGE_NAME /bin/bash`
+    - if docker container exists
+      - Use docker ps to get the name of the existing container.
+      - Use the command docker exec -it <container name> /bin/bash to get a bash shell in the container.
   - login to docker hub `docker login --username=yourhubusername --email=youremail@company.com`
   - remove dangling docker images `docker rmi $(docker images -f dangling=true -q)`
   - stop containers with text in name `docker stop $(docker ps -aq --filter name=node)`